QualiSystems/cloudshell-help/docs/api-guide/cs-admin-rest-api/remove-domains-from-group.md

 ---
-sidebar_position: 15
+sidebar_position: 16
 ---

-# Add domains to group
+# Remove domains from group

 ### Description

-Adds one or more domains to a given group.
+Removes one or more domains from a given group.

 ### HTTP method

-POST
+DELETE

 ### Request